The 5 Best Ways to Anchor a Canopy for High Winds (Whether on Sand and Soil or Concrete)

 Your custom pop-up canopy looks a lot better on the ground than it does in a tree.

-How to Keep Your Canopy From Blowing Away
+How to Keep Your Canopy From Blowing Away (TL;DR)

 You have plenty of options when it comes to ballasting a canopy tent.
 These are some of the most common ways to weigh down a 10x10 pop-up canopy and larger sizes:

-Sand is accessible, cheap, and, thankfully, heavy enough that, when evenly distributed across your tent’s frame, can efficiently anchor your setup.
-Sandbags, like the ones we sell, can weigh about 35lbs each when filled with sand and a little bit of water.
+Sandbags, like the ones we sell, can weigh about 35 lbs. each when filled with sand and a little bit of water.
 This is a great option when you’re set up on a beach because, well, sand is readily available!

-It's also a great option if you're concerned about shipping costs, because with sandbags, you don't pay for the weight of the sand — just the softgoods.
+Pro Tip: Sandbangs are also a great option if you're concerned about shipping costs, because with sandbags, you don't pay for the weight of the sand — just the softgoods.

 Water barrels can get a bad rap to the point where some tent sellers, including some of our competitors, won't even sell them out of fear they will tip over and make a huge mess and cause damage.
 TentCraft water barrels are different, though.
 Most water barrel anchors, like the ones you can purchase at Home Depot, require you to attach your tent only to the top of the barrel.
 Our patented design, though, calls for the straps to go all the way to the bottom of the barrel — through the water — through the metal loop that's positioned in the middle of the bottom of the barrel and back up again.
 This provides for a much more stable anchor.